UST Plaza Intramuros

 The Plaza Intramuros is a park located in the University of Santo Tomas in Manila, Philippines.
-It contains the Arch of the Centuries, Fountain of Wisdom, and Fountain of Knowledge.
+It contains the Arch of the Centuries, and two fountains: the Fountain of Wisdom, and Fountain of Knowledge.

 Park layout

 The Arch of the Centuries prominently stands at the center of the Plaza Intramuros.
 The arch was the main doorway to the university when the campus was still in Intramuros from 1680 to 1941.
 The central lower section of the original facade was transferred piece by piece and reconstructed in the Manila campus in 1954.
 It is flanked by the Fountain of Wisdom and the Philippine flagpole to its west, and the Fountain of Knowledge and the UST flagpole to its east.

 A university marker made of marble was unveiled in 2010.
 It features the name of the university and the foundation year.
 A time capsule was placed inside it after the baccalaureate mass in 2011.
 It contains the names of the class of 2011, the P200 UST commemorative bill, commemorative coins, other quadricentennial souvenir items, and news articles.

 Before the university marker was constructed in 2010, UST did not have a sign on its entrance or in any of the buildings inside the campus.
 Also, the previous university seal only had the light blue shield and UST's symbols, and did not include any text.
 The Arch of the Centuries served as UST's signage.